pindab0ter/hansvl.nl/content/blog/2024-04-07-power-shutoff-automation-in-factorio/index.md

 The accumulator is sending a signal to two arithmetic combinators.

-1. The signal sent over red wire is sent to a decider combinator that outputs 1 when the signal is `<` 30%, this is our `set` signal.
+1. The accumulator signal is sent to a decider combinator that outputs 1 when that signal is `<` 30%.
+This is our `set` signal.
-2. The signal sent over the green wire is sent to a decider combinator that outputs 1 when the signal is `>=` 80%, this is our `reset` signal.
+2. The accumulator signal is also sent to a decider combinator that outputs 1 when the signal is `>=` 80%.
+This is our `reset` signal.
 3. This arithmetic combinator performs a boolean `OR` (`|`) on the `set` signal and the output of this flip-flop.
-This is what causes the steady state.
+This combination is what causes the steady state, as you will see.
 4. This decider combinator takes the reset signal and performs a boolean `NOT` (`!=`) on the signal.
    This way, if no signal is sent to the `reset` input, we send a `1` and vice versa.
 5. This final decider combinator performs a boolean `AND` on the output of the `set` and the (`NOT`ed) `reset` signal.
 As long as the signal is `set` and `NOT reset`, we output `1`.

+   This `1` is also sent back to the `OR` combinator `3`, which will keep the flip-flop in the `1` state.

-The final step is to send the output of that final decider combinator to our offshore pump, and voilà!
+The final step is to send the output of that final decider combinator—the output of our flip-flop—to our offshore pump, and voilà!
 We have successfully buffered our signal!

 ![Generator is on when it should be!](generator-on-when-it-should-be.png "The coal generator is on, even though there is more than 30% charge in the accumulators.")